Krimson/wundertheme/README.md

-browser-sync | Keep multiple browsers & devices in sync when building websites convert-breakpoints | Converts breakpoints.json to SASS file and variables watch | Watch files and folders
+browser-sync | Keep multiple browsers & devices in sync when building websites convert-breakpoints | Converts breakpoints.json to SASS file and variables watch | Watch files and folders favicons | Generated mobile favicons based on the logo (run once and commit result)

 ## Browser Support